 4.2.2 senior membership, which may be granted to any full or associate member who has been a full or associate member for at least 15 consecutive years and who has by reason of age retired from professional practice;

-4.2.3 full membership, which may be granted to scientific workers qualified in areas relevant to the Objects and living and working (and thus having their main residency) in Europe and adjacent countries (defined as the countries bordering Europe and countries bordering the Mediterranean Sea);
+4.2.3 full membership, which may be granted to scientific workers qualified in areas relevant to the Objects and living and working (and thus having their main residency) in Europe and adjacent countries (defined as the countries bordering Europe, the Ural Mountains being the natural border between Europe and Asia and countries bordering the Mediterranean Sea);

 4.2.4 associate membership, which may be granted to scientific workers qualified in areas relevant to the Objects who are not eligible for full membership; and